fredcw/theme-config/README.md

 `--name <theme name>`

-The name of the theme and theme directory name.
+The theme directory name.
 Create if neccessary.
 If not supplied, use the current parent directory of the directory containing the config script.

 `--dest <path>`